Everton complete permanent Andre Gomes signing in €25m move from Barcelona | Goal.com

 “I'm really happy to sign the contract with Everton – it wasn’t hard to decide, it was an easy decision and I’m very happy to have made it,” Gomes told Everton's website.

+Toffees boss Marco Silva revealed at the end of the season that signing Gomes on a permanent deal would be a priority this summer.

+Silva says Gomes' relationship with the fans as well as the club's ambition helped persuade him to make the move to Merseyside.

-“I think the ambition here is not only for me, I think it's for all the players, the fans and the Club.
-We are all excited for that.”
+“I think the ambition here is not only for me, I think it's for all the players, the fans and the club.
+We are all excited for that,” Silva told Everton's website.

+“Andre was a really important player for us last season and I think we were really able to help him, too.

+“It was a good decision to bring Andre to the Club and we made it one of our priorities to get him back.